-- The majority of sections of both first-semester English and Math courses remain online, where we see lower success rates in general and for Black and African American students in particular; Black and African American students consistently emerge as disproportionately impacted in online course success rates. - The English and ESL Depts. have new offerings planned as of Fall 2023, pending IGETC approval, to streamline support for HS students with <2.6 GPA and for English learners enrolled in transfer-level composition. - In Math, the College has recently eliminated the last pre-transfer level course due to low success in that course as well as low throughput to the transfer level; however, this elimination was done without putting into place any new structure for preparing and/or supporting STEM-path students who have not completed the necessary prerequisite material in high school. - Neither the English nor Math department faculty have committed to or engaged as departments in researching and implementing culturally responsive / culturally affirming curriculum or pedagogy, though some individual instructors have done so.
+- The majority of sections of both first-semester English and Math courses remain online, where we see lower success rates in general and for Black and African American students in particular; Black and African American students consistently emerge as disproportionately impacted in online course success rates. - The English and ESL Departments have new offerings planned as of Fall 2023, pending IGETC approval, to streamline support for HS students with <2.6 GPA and for English learners enrolled in transfer-level composition. - In Math, the College has recently eliminated the last pre-transfer level course to come into compliance with AB705/AB1705 requirements; however, this elimination was done without putting into place any new structure for preparing and/or supporting STEMpath students who have not completed the necessary prerequisite material in high school. - Neither the English nor Math department faculty as a whole have committed to or engaged as departments in researching and implementing culturally responsive / culturally affirming curriculum or pedagogy, though some individual instructors have done so.